 In recent years, Williamson has been accepting approximately 25% of its applicants.
 Certain programs, such as Carpentry & Power Plant Technology, are more competitive due to higher application rates.

 Yes.
-However, family income greater than our guidelines may impact your acceptance through the selection process, especially if you are interested in one of our more competitive programs.
-In all cases where two applicants are equivalent (entrance exam scores, interview scores, etc.), “preference shall always be given to the poor” according to the founder of Williamson.
+However, coming from a family with greater assets may impact your acceptance through the selection process, especially if you are interested in one of our more competitive programs.
+In all cases where two applicants are otherwise equivalent (entrance exam scores, interview scores, etc.), “preference shall always be given to the poor” according to the founder of Williamson.

 Yes.
 However, since entrance to Williamson is extremely competitive and the college is not designed to accommodate students from such backgrounds, it may impact your acceptance through the selection process.